StackExchange/dnscontrol/documentation/adding-new-rtypes-rdata.md

 # Adding DNS Resource Types the "Rdata" way

 Terminology:
-* RType: A DNS record type, such as an A, AAAA, CNAME, MX record.
+* RType: A DNS "record type" such as an A, AAAA, CNAME, MX record.
 * RC-style: The original way to add new rtypes.
 * Rdata-style: The new way to add new rtypes, documented here.

 In September 2024 DNSControl gained a new way to implement rtypes called "Rdata-style".
 This can be used to add RFC-standard types such as LOC, as well as provider-specific types such as Cloudflare's "Single Redirect".

 This document explains how RData-style rtypes work and how to add a new record type using this method.

-The old and new styles work together.
+The old and new styles are both supported.
 All new rtypes should use Rdata-style.
 There is no need to convert the old rtypes to use RData-style, though we'll gladly accept PRs that convert existing rtypes to use Rdata.

 ## Goals

 Goals of Rdata-style records:

-* Goal: Make it considerably easier to add a new rtype.
+* **Goal: Make it considerably easier to add a new rtype.**
   * Problem: RC-Style requires writing code in both Go and JavaScript.
   * Solution: Rdata-style requires only writing Go (plus 1 line of JavaScript)
-* Goal: Make testing easier.
+* **Goal: Make testing easier.**
-  * Problem: RC-Style has no support for unit testing in helpers.js.
+  * Problem: RC-Style has no support for unit testing the JavaScript in helpers.js.
-  * Solution: Rdata-style permits the user of the standard Go unit testing.
+  * Solution: Rdata-style only uses Go (with 1 minor exception) and permits the use of the standard Go unit testing framework.
-* Goal: Stop increasing the size of models.RecordConfig:
+* **Goal: Stop increasing the size of models.RecordConfig.**
   * Problem: RC-Style requires each new rtype to add fields to RecordConfig.
-This consumes memory for every RecordConfig.
+    This consumes memory for every RecordConfig instance.
 For example, the DNSKEY rtype added 4 fields, consuming 14 bytes of memory even when the RecordConfig is not storying a DNSKEY.
 (Not to pick on DNSKEY... this was the only option at the time!)
   * Solution: RecordConfig now has one field that is a pointer to struct, which is the right size for the rtype.
-* Goal: Isolate an rtype's implementation in the code base:
+* Goal: Isolate an rtype's implementation in the code base.
-  * Problem: RC-Style spreads implementation all over the : Code that implements the rtype is spread all over the code base.
+  * Problem: RC-Style spreads implementation all over the code base.
-  * RData-style: Code is isolated to a specific directory with a few specific exceptions.
-We hope to eliminate the need for these exceptions over time.
+  * RData-style: Code is isolated to a specific directory with many exceptions.
+    The list of exceptions should shrink over time.

 ## Conceptual design.

+To understand how Rdata-style works, first let's review the old way.

 The old way:

-RC-style implements a JavaScript function in helpers.js that accepts the fields, processes them, and makes a JSON version of RecordConfig which is sent to the Go code for use.
+RC-style implements a JavaScript function in helpers.js that accepts the user-input fields, processes them, and makes a JSON version of RecordConfig which is sent to the Go code for use.
 It is assumed that the JSON that is delivered is complete.

 For example, `LOC_BUILDER_DD()` is implemented completely in JavaScript.
 This is a complex function and, since we lack unit-testing in DNSControl's JavaScript environment, has no test coverage.

-The new way: In RData-style, the helpers.js function simply collects all the parameters and delivers them to the Go code unchanged.
+The new way:

+In RData-style, the helpers.js function simply collects all the parameters and delivers them to the Go code verbatium.
 A function in Go extracts the parameters and uses them to build a struct.  models.RecordConfig.Rdata points to that struct.

 For example, `CF_SINGLE_REDIRECT()`'s implementation in helpers.js is one line: